 It is important to fully understand the location of all underground and overhead services.
 Underground services such as water, sewer, gas and electric can affect where you locate your scale.
 For example, a pit-mounted scale requires substantial excavation and foundation construction.
 The presence of underground services can add substantially to those costs.

 One of the first things to consider for a pit-mounted system is the height of the water table and the level of the local surface water drainage system.
 With a full site survey, it is possible to identify and overcome such issues, either by ensuring that such services run well beneath the weighbridge foundation, or by locating the foundation so it does not interfere.
-Another critical consideration is the soil bearing capacity at the chosen site and understanding the options if the soil bearing needs to be increased in order to have a stable foundation.
+Another critical consideration is the soil bearing capacity at the chosen site and understanding the options if the soil bearing increases in order to have a stable foundation.

 Early in the process, it is critical to review the project with your local authorities to make sure all requirements are understood and met in regards to construction codes, electrical codes, zoning permits, etc.